|Flags of Neighboring Countries|

 The flag of Uruguay features nine stripes of alternating white and blue, with white on the top and bottom stripes.
-In the upper-left corner of the flag, the canton is white with a golden sun, which has sixteen rays of sunshine.
-The sun, called the Sun of May, is a national symbol of Uruguay, representing the Inca sun god Inti.

 The nine stripes on the Uruguayan flag represent the nine departments of Uruguay at the time the First Constitution of Uruguay was signed in 1830.